francescobarbarulo/pysim/README.md

 # pysim

 Pysim is an event-driven python simulator.
 It was born for fun based on the OMNET++ concept.
-One of the advantages is that  the network definition is no more needed (forgive about NED files).
+One of the advantages is that  the network definition is no more needed (forget about NED files).

 ## Documentation